SolaceLabs/solace-integration-guides/docs/_guides/flink-streaming-2-10.md

     <tr>
     <td>Solace Message Router IP:Port</td>
     <td>__IP:Port__</td>
-    <td>The IP address and port of the Solace appliance message backbone.
-This is the address client’s use when connecting to the Solace appliance to send and receive message.
+    <td>The IP address and port of the Solace Message Router message backbone.
+This is the address client’s use when connecting to the Solace Message Router to send and receive message.
 This document uses a value of __IP:PORT__.</td>
     </tr>
     <tr>
     <td>Message VPN</td>